source4societyorg/SCEPTER-Core/README.md

 ## Why SCEPTER?

 SCEPTER is useful for organizing various micro-services and user interfaces within and across projects.
-The goal of the SCEPTER is to provide a framework for quickly setting up modern applications of any type based on a serverless architecture while promoting modularity and service reuse.
+The goal of  SCEPTER is to provide a framework for quickly setting up modern applications of any type based on a serverless architecture while promoting modularity and service reuse.
+While using SCEPTER, it may be possible to deploy to multiple cloud service providers with a single command.

 SCEPTER depends heavily on [Serverless.com](Serverless.com) for rapid cross-service setup and deployment, as well as production ready boilerplate code such as [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 SCEPTER commands are designed to simplify the coordinated deployment of these services and user interfaces as well as try to ease some of the difficulties of working with `git submodules`